Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 While not technically necessary, animations can improve user experience drastically.
 Not only do they add visual style, they can hide abrupt transitions or small loading times.
 As such, they should be in any advanced GUI designer's repertoire.

-One of the most common applications for animations is the act of hiding or showing a widget.
-[`Revealer`](@ref) was made for this purpose.,
+One of the most common applications for animations is the act of hiding or showing a widget. [`Revealer`](@ref) was made for this purpose.

-To trigger the `Revealer`s animation and change whether the child widget is currently visible, we call `set_revealed!` which takes a boolean as its argument.
+To trigger the `Revealer`s animation and change whether the child widget is currently visible, we call [`set_revealed!`](@ref) which takes a boolean as its argument.
 If the widget goes from hidden to shown or shown to hidden, the animation will play.
 Once the animation is done, signal `revealed` will be emittedd.

 ### Transition Animation

 We have control over the kind and speed of the transition animation.
-By calling `set_transition_duration!`, we can set the exact amount of time an animation should take.
+By calling [`set_transition_duration!`](@ref), we can set the exact amount of time an animation should take.
 For example, to set the animation duration to 1 second:

 ```julia
 revealer = Revealer()